 Brazos Bookstore serves as the official bookseller for the Inprint Margarett Root Brown Reading Series and offers discounts on featured books by the authors appearing in the series.
 Receive a 10% discount on the featured title by purchasing books online or buying a book at the event.
 Use the coupon code INPRINT to receive the discount online.
 To learn more, visit the Inprint virtual store on Brazos Bookstore’s website.

-The author(s) will sign books after the readings.
-Attendees who would like to have their books signed will be asked to form a line.
-Season subscribers will have access to a first-served book signing line.
+All authors will sign books after the readings, with the exception of Ms. Lahiri who will not participate in a book signing, however Brazos Bookstore will be able to offer pre-signed books for sale at the reading.
+Attendees who would like to have their books signed will be asked to form a line, with season subscribers given priority access to the book signing line.

 Please note that new titles must be purchased through Brazos Bookstore to have books signed by the author(s).
 Inprint reserves the right to limit the number of books an individual may have signed.